-Note that NCAR has recently made the decision to adopt Python as the scripting language platform of choice for future development of analysis and visualization tools.
-NCL's graphics routines will have continued development through the PyNGL Python package.
+Development status.
+Note that NCAR has made the decision to adopt Python as the scripting language platform of choice for future development of analysis and visualization tools.
+NCAR will not add new features to the NCL language or function library although the NCL software package continues to build on currently supported platforms.